NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions

-The N-body osculating initial conditions, derived from the kinematic (Keplerian) fits, provide comparable $\chi_{\nu}^2$ values with the Jacobian solutions.
+The N-body osculating initial conditions derived from the kinematic (Keplerian) fits provide $\chi_{\nu}^2$ values that are comparable with the Jacobian solutions.
 Figure \ref{fig:Kfit_Nfit} illustrates a kinematic model and its formal transformation to the N-body Cartesian osculating frame, from which Figure \ref{fig:Jacobian-Newtonian} was produced.
-Similarly, the refined self-consistent N-body solutions result to $\chi_{\nu}^2$ values comparable to those of the Keplerian fits.
+Similarly, the refined self-consistent N-body solutions result in $\chi_{\nu}^2$ values comparable to those of the Keplerian fits.
 The only exception is the $\chi_{\nu,max}^2$ solutions of optimization Run 1 (Tables \ref{tab:Keplerian_run1}, \ref{tab:Newtonian_run1}), which is justified because the eccentricities of self-consistent N-body models oscillate, in contrast to their fixed values in Run 1.
 Therefore, the kinematic solutions and the transformed kinematic initial conditions are as consistent with the observations as the self-consistent Newtonian fits.

-We investigated further the orbital stability of the eight critical solutions ($\chi_{\nu,min}^2$, $\chi_{\nu,max}^2$ of both datasets and all optimization runs) by integrating each one of them for 100 Myr.
-All orbits where found to be stable in this timescale which is considered as the lifetime of the PCEB phase of sdB binaries \citep{King2002, Schreiber2003}.
-In Fig.~\ref{fig:orbital_evolution} we plot indicatively the orbital evolution of eccentricities and semimajor axes, initialized by a Keplerian solution (Table \ref{tab:Keplerian_run1}, dataset B, $\chi_{\nu,min}^2$), over 100 Myr.
+We investigated further the orbital stability of the eight critical solutions ($\chi_{\nu,min}^2$, $\chi_{\nu,max}^2$ of both datasets and all optimization runs) by integrating each one for 100 Myr.
+All orbits were found to be stable in this timescale, which is considered the lifetime of the PCEB phase of sdB binaries \citep{King2002, Schreiber2003}.
+In Fig.~\ref{fig:orbital_evolution}, we plot indicatively the orbital evolution of eccentricities and semi-major axes, initialized by a Keplerian solution (Table \ref{tab:Keplerian_run1}, dataset B, $\chi_{\nu,min}^2$), over 100 Myr.

 Additionally, in Fig.~\ref{fig:dsB-run1-Kfit_fold}, we display the LTTE effect of this indicative solution for the first 152 years, phase folded in the ETV diagram.
 Each synthetic curve corresponds to an integration time equal to the outer period (38 years).
 The black synthetic curve is the Keplerian (kinematic) fit, which appears to be in absolute agreement with the dynamical fit for the first 38 years (green curve).
 The rest of the synthetic curves are also in close agreement with the initial Keplerian fit.
-This allows us to test the validity of the Keplerian fits to the data.
+This allowed us to test the validity of the Keplerian fits to the data.